carbonaut-cloud/carbonaut/README.md

 If you like to contribute, get in contact with us and follow [this short guide](https://github.com/carbonaut-cloud/community/blob/main/CONTRIBUTING.md).

 ## Code of Conduct
 In order to contribute to Carbonaut you agree to follow our [Code of Conduct](https://github.com/carbonaut-cloud/community/blob/main/CODE_OF_CONDUCT).
-The code of conduct applies at any place where the contributors of Carbonaut interact with eachother, virtually or in person.
+The code of conduct applies at any place where the contributors of Carbonaut interact with each other, virtually or in person.